JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

 Let's see this transformation in action.

-1. Ask Copilot to *Add a list of project milestones and their deadlines* using the on-canvas Copilot option.
+1. Ask Copilot to +++Add a list of project milestones and their deadlines+++ using the on-canvas Copilot option.

 1. Select **Keep it** to add the section to your Project Plan.